Why a Functional Vision Exam Matters

 Unger Eye Care provides a comprehensive eye and functional vision examination that includes the assessment of visual information processing, binocular function and other essential visual skills.

 All too often, it is an undiagnosed vision problem that causes problems with keeping focus at a distance (such as the board), or problems maintaining concentration.
 This can cause frustration and boredom and can often be responsible for an overlooked component of a child’s diagnosis with ADD/ADHD.

-If your child is having difficulty with reading, homework, paying attention in class, and is experiencing behavioral problems at school, it’s worth looking into.
-Contact The Vision Therapy Center at Unger Eye Care for a functional vision exam, and let Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger get to the root of the issue.
+If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
+Contact Unger Eye Care for a functional vision exam, and let Dr. Alice Unger and Dr. Thomas Unger get to the root of the issue.

 What Is Included In a Functional Vision Exam?

 A complete Functional Vision Exam can take anywhere from 45 to 60 minutes, or more.
 It begins with the review of the patient’s health and eye health history.
 This information will be used to tailor the Functional Vision Exam, which involves a series of tests on a wide range of visual skills, particularly learning-related vision issues.
 Other tests may be used for patients with developmental delays, brain injury and to examine sports vision.

 A Functional Vision Exam Tests for Important Visual Skills